ai4he/ai4he.github.io/empowerment.md

     We focus in understanding how to measure and parametrize well-being measurements that algorithms can use to optimize their outcome.
     Our group explores how machine learning models that learn from subjective factors can gradually improve their perceived performance.
      <br>
-    Our approach starts from applying quantified-self method where humans are willing to understand how they are performing periodically.
+    Our approach starts from applying quantified-self method where users are willing to understand how they are performing periodically.
     Humans can assist algorithms to understand the meaning of the collected data and how these digital traces can be linked to a direct bennefit for them.
     We develop technology to track these digital traces to train algorithms that can help individuals towards their goals.
       "